 Reshaping Science Education in a Pandemic March 6, 2020, it's the Friday before the launch of the 2020 Science Expo, TERC's annual week-long learning extravaganza that brings science to every 3rd, 4th, and 5th grade student in the Tahoe-Truckee area.
 This was also the same day San Francisco made a public health recommendation that at-risk populations limit outings and travel, and cancel non-essential large gatherings.
-In the weeks before, we had recruited hundreds of volunteers, fine-tuned designs on over 30 hands-on science activities, and secured supplies.
-With handsanitizer, bleach wipes, and cleaning supplies unavailable, and with news updates coming with increasing frequency, TERC made the painful decision to cancel the event.
+In the weeks before, we had recruited dozens of volunteers, finetuned designs on over 30 handson science activities, and secured supplies.
+With hand-sanitizer, bleach wipes, and cleaning supplies unavailable, and with news updates coming with increasing frequency, TERC made the painful decision to cancel the event.
 By the following week all TERC staff were working remotely.
 The Science Expo banner hung in the empty science center for months to follow serving as a reminder of how quickly things can change.
 On March 10, TERC closed the science center to public tours and school field trips and postponed in-person education programming.
-From March through June, the self-supported education program has experienced a loss of over \$22,000.
-The small education team of two dedicated staff members and three AmeriCorps members had to shift gears and adjust to offering education programs virtually.
+From March through June, the self-supported education program has experienced a loss of over \$22,000 with no end in sight.
+The small education team of two dedicated staff members and three AmeriCorps members may see their team shrink even more with the continuing funding shortfall and limited grant opportunities.

-A Science Expo banner left hanging in an empty science center.
+A Science Expo left hanging in an eerily empty science center.
 Photo: B. Goodwin

-Earth and space science activities set-up for the thousands of students who would miss out this year.
+Earth and Space Science activities set-up for the thousands of students who would miss out this year.
 Photo: A. Toy

 Reshaping Science Education in a Pandemic, continued Not content to simply wait out the pandemic, the TERC education team launched a massive effort to convert almost all programming to virtual modes.
 Visit the UC Davis Tahoe YouTube page to see videos of science experiments, volunteer docents explaining phenology and water conservation, and new thematic field trips.
 The team is currently developing a virtual tour of the Tahoe Science Center for the thousands of visitors who would, in better times, be visiting in-person.
 New educational efforts have emerged.
-A Science-in-Place social media campaign with themes such as Tahoe Tuesdays, Watershed Wednesdays, and Fun Fridays increased our social media following by nearly 50 percent.
+A Science-in-Place social media campaign with themes such as Tahoe Tuesdays, Watershed Wednesdays, and Fun Fridays has increased our social media following by nearly 50 percent.
 Garden workshops, which are normally limited to 40 in-person participants averaged 420 viewers per workshop.
 As part of a soft opening to new outdoor education programs, TERC is collaborating with the Tahoe Truckee Unified School District to run the Summer Literacy Program with a handful of students from the Tahoe Vista neighborhood.
 Books are selected with a Science Technology Engineering Math (STEM) emphasis and are complemented by engaging science activities.
 TERC is also collaborating with the Incline Village General Improvement District to deliver a summer science camp program.
 In accordance with current state mandates for both programs, all participants are required to wear masks, to answer a health questionnaire each day before participating, and to hand sanitize at the start and throughout programming.
-The TERC education team is staying the course to fulfill our mission of using interdisciplinary education to advance knowledge of Lake Tahoe and the many interdependent forces that impact its watershed.
+There's nothing normal about this "new normal" of education, but while the team may alter education tactics, they are staying the course to fulfill its mission of using interdisciplinary education to advance knowledge of Lake Tahoe and the many interdependent forces that impact its watershed.

-Masked students (siblings) in science summer camp collect beach samples for microplastics analysis.
+Masked students in science summer camp collect beach samples for microplastics analysis.
 Photos: E. Matera

-Docent Christie James continues to volunteer at TERC programs, reading to students in the science literacy program.
+Docent Christie James continues to volunteer at TERC programs, reading to at-risk students in the literacy program.
 Photos: A. Toy